 For both men and women.
-The night before the wedding, make sure you hang your dress and have your suits, pants ironed out so you won’t have to worry about it in the morning.
-Yes you probably want to have some fun the day before.
-But for your sanity and convenience, just get it ready so you won’t forget and you will be prepared.
+On the night before the wedding, make sure you hang your dress and have your suits, pants ironed out so you won’t have to worry about it in the morning.
+Yes, you probably want to have some fun the day before.
+But for your sanity and convenience, get it ready so you won’t forget and you will be prepared.

 For guys, lay out your suit or hang it somewhere, with your accessories, including shoes, ties, cologne and even gifts.